-Furthermore, I have organized and taught courses on philosophical thinking and counseling, as well as, specialized courses on mindfulness:
+Furthermore, I have organized and taught courses on critical thinking and creativity, as well as, specialized courses on mindfulness:

 - “Mindfulness for doctors”

 - “Mindfulness for teachers”

 I’ve experience with teaching at both business schools, public schools, sport clubs and in private business organizations.
 Let me help or inspire you, if:

 - Are you stuck?
 I’ll help you lose what is no longer important.